engineblock/engineblock-docs/docsrc/content/user-guide/standard_yaml.md

    stmt: statement two
 ```

-This is the most flexible configuration format at the statement level, however
+This is the most flexible configuration format at the statement level.
+It is
-it is also the most verbose.
-Because this format names each property of the
+also the most verbose.
+Because this format names each property of the statement,
-statement, it allows for other properties to be defined at this level as well.
+it allows for other properties to be defined at this level as well.
+This
-This includes all of the previously described configuration elements: bindings,
+includes all of the previously described configuration elements: `name`,
-params, and tags.
-A detailed example follows:
+`bindings`, `params`, `tags`, and additionally `stmt`.
+A detailed example
+follows:

 ```yaml
 statements: